-Anchor Standards Level 4 Level 3 Level 2 Level 1 In writing, a student at this In writing, a student at this In writing, a student at this In writing, a student at this level exhibits an ability to: level exhibits an ability to: level exhibits an ability to: level exhibits an ability to: •Develop experiences or •Develop experiences or •Develop experiences or •Develop limited experiences Writing Narrative events using effective events using techniques, events using generally or events using minimally techniques, well-chosen details, and structured event effective techniques, details, effective techniques, details, MCCRS 3 details, and well-structured sequences. and event sequences. and event sequences. event sequences. •Develop mostly clear and •Develop generally clear and •Develop minimally coherent •Develop clear and coherent coherent writing in which the coherent writing in which the writing in which the writing in which the development, organization, development, organization, development, organization, development, organization, and style are mostly and style are generally and style to task, purpose, and style are appropriate to appropriate to task, purpose, appropriate to task, purpose, and audience are limited. task, purpose, and audience. and audience. and audience. •Develop experiences or •Develop experiences or •Develop experiences or events with narrative •Develop experiences or events minimally with events effectively with events with generally narrative techniques and narrative techniques and create an effective techniques and create a mostly coherent progression appropriate narrative techniques and create a create a limited progression of experiences or events. progression of experiences or of experiences or events. somewhat coherent •Include a minimally effective events. •Include a thematic or topical progression of experiences or thematic or topical link to the •Include a well-developed link to the sources which events. sources which limits the thematic or topical link to the supports the narrative. •Include a somewhat narrative. sources which enhances the •Use words, telling details, developed thematic or topical •Use limited details and narrative. and sensory language to link to the sources which language in an attempt to •Use precise words, telling convey a picture of the somewhat supports the convey the experiences, details, and sensory language experiences, events, setting, narrative. events, setting, and/or to convey a vivid picture of and/or characters. •Use somewhat effective characters. the experiences, events, details and language to setting, and/or characters. convey the experiences, events, setting, and/or characters.
+Anchor Standards Level 4 Level 3 Level 2 Level 1 In writing, a student at this In writing, a student at this In writing, a student at this In writing, a student at this level exhibits an ability to: level exhibits an ability to: level exhibits an ability to: level exhibits an ability to: , • D 1 11 11 11 •Develop experiences or •Develop experiences or •Develop experiences or •Develop limited experiences Writing Narrative events using effective events using techniques, events using generally or events using minimally techniques, well-chosen details, and structured event effective techniques, details, effective techniques, details, MCCRS 3 details, and well-structured sequences. and event sequences. and event sequences. event sequences. •Develop mostly clear and •Develop generally clear and •Develop minimally coherent •Develop clear and coherent coherent writing in which the coherent writing in which the writing in which the writing in which the development, organization, development, organization, development, organization, development, organization, and style are mostly and style are generally and style to task, purpose, and style are appropriate to appropriate to task, purpose, appropriate to task, purpose, and audience are limited. task, purpose, and audience. and audience. and audience. •Develop experiences or •Develop experiences or •Develop experiences or •Develop experiences or events minimally with events effectively with events with narrative events with generally narrative techniques and narrative techniques and techniques and create a appropriate narrative create a limited progression create an effective mostly coherent progression techniques and create a of experiences or events. progression of experiences or of experiences or events. somewhat coherent •Include a minimally effective events. •Include a thematic or topical progression of experiences or thematic or topical link to the •Include a well-developed link to the sources which events. sources which limits the thematic or topical link to the supports the narrative. •Include a somewhat narrative. sources which enhances the narrative. •Use words, telling details, developed thematic or topical link to the sources which •Use limited details and 1120112101121 and sensory language to language in an attempt to •Use precise words, telling convey a picture of the somewhat supports the convey the experiences, details, and sensory language experiences, events, setting, narrative. •Use somewhat effective events, setting, and/or characters. to convey a vivid picture of and/or characters.
+Characters. the experiences, events, details and language to setting, and/or characters. convey the experiences, events, setting, and/or characters.